 but siblings of different ages will have opportunities to spend time together.

 Depending on COVID-19 guidelines, our grouping methods may be altered for Summer 2021

 For my child's birthday, I would like to bring a treat for the kids at camp.
 Are there any restrictions?

 Please call our office regarding Summer 2021 COVID-19 policies regarding birthday treats.

 During non-Covid times, any food items for the children must be store-bought, individually wrapped and have a nutrition label.

 Where can I get detailed information regarding my child's camp?

-On the Program page for your child’s camp, you will find a detailed Information Letter.
-In addition, some camps also offer an Orientation Video.
+On the Program page for your child’s camp, you will find a detailed Information Letter and an Orientation Video.

-My child must take prescription medications or carries an epi-pen during the camp day.
+My child takes prescription medications or carries an epi-pen during the camp day.
 How is that handled?

 All prescription medications brought to camp by campers must be given to the Site Director upon sign-in.
 Parents should ask staff to return the medications at the end of each camp day.
 Prescription medications must be in 1) original, labeled container, or 2) container accompanied by specific written dispensing directions from a parent, legal guardian, or physician.
 Parents must be very specific as to the times when medications are to be dispensed by staff.
 Medications will be kept in a locked container at the campsite, or in some circumstances (ex. emergency epi-pens) may be kept in the Site Director/Staff’s bag that is kept on their person at all times.